SelfGrader: LLM Jailbreak Detection via Anchored Token-Level Logits: Conclusion

 \section{Conclusion}

 We proposed SelfGrader, a lightweight guardrail for defending LLMs against jailbreak attacks.
-By formulating safety measurement of user query as a numerical grading problem, SelfGrader leverages token-level logit distributions over a compact set of NTs, guided by DPL scoring rule, to develop a stable guardrail system.
-This design eliminates the overhead of feature extraction and the brittleness of keyword matching in existing methods, while maintaining low latency and memory costs.
+By formulating the safety measurement of a user query as a numerical grading problem, SelfGrader leverages token-level logit distributions over a compact set of NTs, guided by ICL anchors and a DPL scoring rule, to develop a stable guardrail system.
+This design alleviates the overhead of feature extraction and the brittleness of keyword matching in existing methods, while maintaining low latency and memory costs.
 We conducted extensive experiments to evaluate SelfGrader’s robustness, utility, and efficiency and compared it against state-of-the-art guardrail methods across diverse attack scenarios.